Expo 2020 Dubai was visited by more than 24 million people.

-Expo City Dubai will be a car-free, environmentally-friendly, tech-enabled city, home to a new museum, a world-class exhibition centre and a sustainable home for business headquarters, startups, and SMEs.
+Expo City Dubai is a car-free, environmentally-friendly, tech-enabled city, home to a new museum, a world-class exhibition centre and a sustainable home for business headquarters, start-ups, and SMEs.

-It will continue to host the falcon-inspired UAE Pavilion and the Kingdom of Saudi Arabia Pavilion, as well as the reworked pavilions of Luxembourg, Australia, Pakistan, India, Morocco and Egypt.
+The falcon-inspired UAE Pavilion and the Kingdom of Saudi Arabia Pavilion have been retained, as well as the reworked pavilions of Luxembourg, Australia, Pakistan, India, Morocco and Egypt.

-Three of Expo 2020’s most popular attractions will remain; Al Wasl Plaza, the Garden in the Sky observation tower and the Surreal water feature, while Alif, the Mobility Pavilion and Terra, the Sustainability Pavilion, will become interactive educational experiences.
+Three of Expo 2020’s most popular attractions remain; Al Wasl Plaza, the Garden in the Sky observation tower and the Surreal water feature, while Alif, the Mobility Pavilion and Terra, the Sustainability Pavilion, have become interactive educational experiences.

-The Opportunity Pavilion will become the Expo 2020 Dubai Museum, highlighting the history and impact of World Expos.
+The Opportunity Pavilion has become the Expo 2020 Dubai Museum, highlighting the history and impact of World Expos.

 Two other attractions are the Women’s Pavilion, which features female change-makers across the world, and the Vision Pavilion, honouring the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum.

-Expo City will also house the world-class Dubai Exhibition Centre (DEC) that will continue to host a range of conferences, events and activities as it had done during Expo 2020.
+Expo City also houses the world-class Dubai Exhibition Centre (DEC) that continues to host a range of conferences, events and activities as it had done during Expo 2020.

-Expo City Dubai will retain 80% of the infrastructure and buildings already constructed, including 123 LEED-certified buildings.
-It will also be the first WELL-certified community in the region, demonstrating the built environment’s positive impact on health and wellness.
+80% of the Expo infrastructure and buildings have been retained, including 123 LEED-certified buildings.
+It is also the first WELL-certified community in the region, demonstrating the built environment’s positive impact on health and wellness.

-The city will also be converted to a freezone site, where businesses will be able to enjoy modern infrastructure, including access to a 5G-enabled network.
-No cars will be allowed across the site.
-Instead, tenants will be able to take advantage of soft mobility, such as the use of buggies, scooters, and bicycles.
+The city is now a free-zone site, where businesses can enjoy modern infrastructure, including access to a 5G-enabled network.
+No cars are allowed across the site.
+Instead, tenants can take advantage of soft mobility, such as the use of buggies, scooters, and bicycles.

-DP World, Siemens, and Terminus Group, who were major partners of the six-month Expo event, will be the first anchor tenants in the new freezone City.
+DP World, Siemens, and Terminus Group, who were major partners of the six-month Expo event, were the first anchor tenants in the new free-zone City.

-There are six sub-communities in Expo City Dubai.
+There are eight sub-communities in Expo City Dubai.
 Learn more in the following guides.

 The map below shows the location of Expo City Dubai and just below are summaries of the nearest attractions, parks, beaches, golf clubs and cinemas.